-Before you begin the commercialization of your product/technology, it is essential to conduct a freedom to operate (FTO) search (also known as Clearance Search, Right To Use search) to ensure that the desired product can be safely launched in a specific market (countries or regions) without infringing or violating a valid and live patent within that particular jurisdiction.
+Before the release of product/technology, from a commercial standpoint, it is necessary to conduct a freedom to operate (FTO) search, which is also popularly known as a Clearance Search or the Right to Use search.
+The FTO search shall help in giving an assurance to the company that releases the product/technology in the market, that the desired product can be safely launched in a specific market of a country or a specific region without any possibility of a potential infringement or a violation of a valid and live or a pre-existing patent within that particular jurisdiction.

-We, at IP and Legal Filings (IPLF), have a fruitful and enriching working experience in several technology domains ranging from Biotechnology, Biomedical, Healthcare, Mechanical, Chemical, Pharmaceuticals, Electrical, Electronics, Telecommunication, Metallurgy, Semiconductor, Software, to Information Technology.
-An extensive patent search is conducted on several paid and free databases (with a global coverage) along with searches on country-specific regional databases (especially to determine the legal status).
-In order to ensure accuracy of legal status, we do not completely rely on the automatic databases, and instead manually cross-verify the legal history on each country-specific database (such as DPMA register, KIPRIS, SIPO, USPTO etc.).
+We, at IP and Legal Filings (IPLF), have a long-standing, acme, and enriching working experience in conducting FTO searches in several domains in fields including but not limited to Biotechnology, Biomedical, Healthcare, Mechanical, Chemical, Pharmaceuticals, Electrical, Electronics, Telecommunications, Metallurgy, Semiconductor, Software, to Information Technology.
+IPLF endeavors to conduct a robust patent search on a myriad of paid and free databases, with both local and global coverage.
+We also conduct searches on country-specific regional databases in order to ensure that the product/technology does not face any legal impediment or a problem in a specific country.
+In order to provide the best efficiency, enhance the surety and accuracy of determining the legal status of the patent, we do not only solely rely on the automatic databases, but also manually cross-verify the legal history on each country-specific database, which include but are not limited to databases such as DPMA register, KIPRIS, SIPO, USPTO, etc.

 1. Non-disclosure agreement